 Nearly half of the voters did not vote to leave the EU.
 These people thought it was better for the UK to stay as a part of the EU.

 When a country leaves the EU, it loses the advantages it had as a member.
 The country has two years to reach new agreements.
-For the UK, that deadline (time limit) is March 29, 2019.
+For the UK, the original deadline (time limit) was March 29, 2019, but the deadline was later extended.

-The government of the UK has worked to make a deal with the EU about how the UK can leave.
-Although the EU has agreed to the deal, the British Prime Minister has not been able to pass the deal in Parliament.
+The government of the UK worked to make a deal with the EU about how the UK could leave.
+On December 24, 2019, just a week before the new deadline, the UK and the EU reached an agreement.